 The BGP update activity is growing in both the IPv4 and IPv6 domains.
-The changes in IPv4 tend to suggest that there is dynamic 'ornamentation' of IPv4 route objects, but such changes do not appear to alter the basic reachability or forwarding paths, so the benefit of these Attribute changes are not immediately obvious.
 The 'clustered' nature of the Internet, where the diameter of the growing network is kept constant while the density of the network increases as implied that the dynamic behaviour of BGP, as measured by the average time to reach convergence, has remained very stable in IPv4 and bounded by an upper limit in IPv6.